HJC Solid Men’s CL-16 Sports Bike Racing Motorcycle Helmet – White / Small

 I recommend this helmet highly.
 I bought another one for my wife, in white.
 White is the coolest color when not moving fast, and also the most visible. (fluorescent colors are not widely available yet in the affordable helmets)

-- Quite a few Points to consider when deciding on ones own Motor bike Helmet
+- Various Things to consider when Selecting your Motor bike Helmet

-Dimensions: To find the best safety, the sizing of one's head protection is crucial.
-A lot of people purchase helmets which are a little too huge.
-A helmet should not make it possible for ones own head to move too much, plus ought to feel safe.
+Sizing: For the very best security, the dimension of the headgear is without a doubt crucial.
+Many people procure helmets which are a little too huge.
+A headgear really should not make it possible for ones own head to move very much, and ought to truly feel safe and secure.